Azathothas/Stars/README.md

 - [d3mondev/crossjoin](https://github.com/d3mondev/crossjoin) – Generate a cross join, also known as a Cartesian product, from the lines of the specified files.
 This process is useful for creating fuzzing payloads.
 - [d3mondev/puredns](https://github.com/d3mondev/puredns) – Puredns is a fast domain resolver and subdomain bruteforcing tool that can accurately filter out wildcard subdomains and DNS poisoned entries.
 - [daffainfo/Key-Checker](https://github.com/daffainfo/Key-Checker) – Go scripts for checking API key / access token validity
+- [dagger/dagger](https://github.com/dagger/dagger) – An engine to run your pipelines in containers
 - [dagu-org/dagu](https://github.com/dagu-org/dagu) – Developer-friendly, minimalism Cron alternative, but with much more capabilities.
 It aims to solve greater problems.
 - [dan-v/awslambdaproxy](https://github.com/dan-v/awslambdaproxy) – An AWS Lambda powered HTTP/SOCKS web proxy
 - [danderson/netboot](https://github.com/danderson/netboot) – Packages and utilities for network booting